Allaman/werkzeugkasten/README.md

 ## What Werkzeugkasten is not

 Werkzeugkasten is not intended to replace package managers (such as apt, brew, ...) or configuration management tools (such as Ansible, ...).
-It is also not intended to be used non-interactively.

 ## Usage